 Our Energy Mix

 CEO Column from the March 2020 Colorado Country Life magazine.

-Throughout 2019, we discussed the rapidly evolving energy landscape of Colorado: large-scale policy change driven by the decreasing cost of renewable energy, increasing support for an energy portfolio change by Colorado’s elected officials, the passing of House Bill 19-1261 “A Climate Action Plan To Reduce Pollution,” and the announcement by Tri-State Generation and Transmission Association, Mountain View Electric Association, Inc.’s wholesale power supplier, to create a Responsible Energy Plan to meet regulatory demands.
+Since 2019 we have regularly discussed the rapidly evolving energy landscape of Colorado: large-scale policy change driven by the decreasing cost of renewable energy, increasing support for an energy portfolio change by Colorado’s elected officials, the passing of House Bill 19-1261 “A Climate Action Plan To Reduce Pollution,” and the announcement by Tri-State Generation and Transmission Association, Mountain View Electric Association, Inc.’s wholesale power supplier, to create a Responsible Energy Plan to meet regulatory demands.
 The changes in 2019 were rapid, sweeping, and, at times, surprising.
 That trend has carried over into 2020.
 In early January, Tri-State made two announcements that will further transform Colorado’s energy landscape.

 The first announcement was that Tri-State will retire all coal generation in New Mexico by the end of 2020 and its remaining Colorado coal plants and coal mine by 2030.
 According to Tri-State, the closures will result in a 100 percent reduction of coal emissions in Colorado and New Mexico while increasing Tri-State’s competitiveness with a cleaner portfolio and stable rates.
 The first question many people had following the announcement was about the overall impact to rates and reliability.
 Duane Highley, chief executive officer of Tri-State, shared the following, “Tri-State is favorably positioned to successfully transition our resources at the lowest possible cost.
 The low costs of renewable energy and operating cost reductions help to counterbalance the cost to retire our coal assets early.”